canalplus/rx-player/doc/api/Miscellaneous/plugins.md

 As you can see, this function takes two arguments:

+  1. **manifestInfo** (`object`): An Object giving information about the wanted Manifest.
+This object contains the following properties:

-  1. **url**: The URL the Manifest request should normally be performed at.
+     - **url**: The URL the Manifest request should normally be performed at.

        This argument can be `undefined` in very rare and specific conditions where the Manifest URL doesn't exist or has not been communicated by the application.

   2. **callbacks**: An object containing multiple callbacks to allow this `manifestLoader` to communicate the loaded Manifest or an encountered error